 This vibrant community has contributed to the development of this open-source software project building a wide range of great and useful functionalities.
-As often happens with open-source software those tech-savvy contributors focus on features rather than aesthetic which means that from user interface perspective Audacity lags behind the user-friendly industry standards.
+As often happens with open-source software those tech-savvy contributors focus on features rather than aesthetics which means that from a user interface perspective Audacity lags behind the user-friendly industry standards.
 Despite that Audacity is more than capable of handling large projects and complex audio processes.

 It’s commonly used for podcasting and has an abundance of features.
 Many bloggers and podcasters have started out using Audacity.
 That is why we recommend it for beginners, despite its user interface and lack of high-end functionalities.

 Audacity is a good podcast editing software.
 It has a lot of features, necessary to produce a high-quality, competitive show.
 Being free relies on a community of enthusiasts to develop, so some pro features and friendly interfaces are missing.